malinlarsson/courses/Metagenomics/1711/tutorial.md

 ## Shotgun Data

 Shotgun amplicon data is much more diverse and versatile than amplicon data.
-For this tutrial, we will run together a number of more or less complicated workflows using the 4 shotgun libraries we have in store for us on `/proj/g2017026/raw_data/shotgun`.
+For this tutrial, we will run together a number of more or less complicated workflows using the shotgun libraries we have in store for us on `/proj/g2017026/raw_data/shotgun`.

-As mentioned before, the principal of shotgunm metagenomics is pretty straight forward.
+As mentioned before, the principal of shotgun metagenomics is pretty straight forward.
 Take a sample, extract all the DNA, sequence the hell out of it.
 This leaves us often with a lot of data and many things we might want to know.

 ### Pre-processing